Švenčionys: History

+It grew significantly after completion of the Saint Petersburg–Warsaw Railway in 1862, but eventually was out-competed by Švenčionėliai, which grew up around the train station.
+At the turn of the 20th century the town had one Greek Orthodox church and one Roman Catholic church.
+During World War I, it was the location of the German Sventiany Offensive.

 The city was part of the Second Polish Republic for most of the interwar period.
-It was a powiat centre in Wilno Voivodeship as Święciany during Polish rule between 1920-1939.
+It was a powiat centre in Wilno Voivodeship as Święciany under Polish times between 1920 and 1939.
 It had a significant Jewish population (according to the 1897 Russian census – 52%), but during World War II, under German occupation, the Švenčionys Ghetto was established.
 It operated from July 1941 to April 1943.
 At its peak, the ghetto housed some 1,500 prisoners.
 The Jewish inhabitants were deported and murdered.

 On 18 September 1939, Švenčionys was occupied by the Red Army and, on 14 November 1939, incorporated into the Byelorussian SSR.
-The Soviets placed it firstly in part of Vileyka Oblast of the Belorussian SSR in 1939, but then incorporated into the Lithuanian SSR on 25 November 1940. Švenčionys was occupied by the German Army from 27 June 1941 until 7 July 1944 and placed under the administration of the Generalbezirk Litauen of Reichskommissariat Ostland.
-In 1942 the Lithuanian Security Police murdered several hundreds of Poles in the village.
+The Soviets placed it first in part of Vileyka Oblast of the Belorussian SSR in 1939, then into the Lithuanian SSR on 25 November 1940. Švenčionys was occupied by the German Army from 27 June 1941 to 7 July 1944 and placed under the administration of the Generalbezirk Litauen of Reichskommissariat Ostland.
+In 1942 the Lithuanian Security Police murdered several hundred Poles in the village.
 Most of the municipal area remained part of the Lithuanian SSR except the Ashmyany region which was reincorporated into Belarus in 1944.